startupbuilders777/ChaosNetwork/README.md

 the chaos graph is a bunch of nodes conneceted to other nodes (connected as in, it takes its activations as inputs.) iterations are run on the chaos network

-Each node has a candidate field and an activation field.
+Each node has a candidate field and an selected field.
-A candidate field is all the nodes that the node can talk to. (sort of like in the brain, a neuron has neurons surrounding it that it can spark) the activation field is the specific nodes chosen from the candidate field that will be spoken to in the current iteration.
+A candidate field is all the nodes that the node can talk to. (sort of like in the brain, a neuron has neurons surrounding it that it can spark) the selected field is the specific nodes chosen from the candidate field that will be spoken to in the current iteration.
 ("spoken to" means "take activations from to be used in its dot product calculation")

 HARD CONSTRAINTS for this network